If you have a serious matter please ask to speak to a senior solicitor/partner

 What are your rights?

-- The deletion of your personal data, for example when you withdraw consent, or object and we have no legitimate overriding interest, or once the purpose for which we hold the data has come to an end – though we are not required to delete your data where data where we are required to hold it for complying with our own legal obligations.
+- that we stop or restrict any consent-based processing of your personal data after you have withdrawn consent, or object and we have no legitimate overriding interest, or once the purpose for which we hold the data has come to an end

 If we choose not to action your request, we will explain to you the reasons for our refusal.